Ivorforce/Monoteny/README.md

 ### Transpilation Targets

 Monoteny lacks many features required to build full apps.
 Luckily, many excellent ecosystems exist where it is possible to build such things.
-Therefore, instead, Monoteny aims to focus on its most vital feature: Being a modern imperative math programming language.
+Therefore, instead, Monoteny aims to focus on its most vital feature: Being a minimal and understandable imperative logic language.

 This will be possible by Monoteny coming with several different transpilers.
 Hereby, any algorithms built in Monoteny will be usable in _any_ of those ecosystems.
 The transpilation targets are: